•Access to the latest advanced statistical modeling software, including:

 Stats Camp is an internationally recognized award winning educational event focused on advanced statistical training at the graduate and post graduate level.
 Each year, full week long Stats Camps and Mini Camps are held in locations throughout the world.

-We hear it over and over again that our value and efficiency enables our students to propel their research forward!
+We hear it over and over from our campers that our value and excellence propelled their research forward!

 “I was really amazed how comprehensive and hands-on the mini camp was.
 I am confident that I can take everything I learned, from the basic to the advanced topics, and employ them independently in my own research.”